From version 10 user actions are enabled for all users by default, unless explicitly disabled by a system administrator.

 Why can't we just use emails or system notifications?

 User actions were implemented to avoid the situation that frequently occurs when using system messages where users are prompted to review resources or requests but find that the required action has already been handled by another user since the message was sent.
-Notifications that used to be sent for resources pending review are being removed from version 10.

 Why has a resource disappeared from my list of actions?